 Albright was on the Council on Foreign Relations board of directors and the International Advisory Committee of the Brookings Doha Center.
 Mortara, Distinguished Professor of Diplomacy at Georgetown University’s School of Foreign Service in Washington, D.C., was awarded to her in 2016.
 Albright was the chairman of the National Democratic Institute for International Affairs and the president of the Truman Scholarship Foundation.
 Before her retirement in 2007, she served as co-chair of the Commission on Legal Empowerment of the Poor and president of the Council of Women World Leaders’ Women’s Ministerial Initiative.

 In 2005, Albright had a cameo appearance on Gilmore Girls and on an episode of Parks and Recreation in which she played herself.

 A new Task Force on Genocide Prevention will be co-chaired by the United States Holocaust Memorial Museum, the American Academy of Diplomacy, and the United States Institute for Peace.
 Albright endorsed and supported Hillary Clinton’s presidential candidacy in 2008.

 President-elect Barack Obama selected then-Senator Hillary Clinton to succeed Madeleine Albright as Secretary of State.
-From 2009 through the beginning of 2010, Albright’s private jewellery collection was on exhibit at the Museum of Art and Design in New York.
+From 2009 through the beginning of 2010, Albright’s private jewelry collection was exhibited at the Museum of Art and Design in New York.

-After 2016, Albright served as chairman of the Albright Stonebridge Group and head of the advisory board for The Hague Institute for Global Justice, both of which were established in The Hague in 2011.
+After 2016, Albright served as chairman of the Albright Stonebridge Group and head of the advisory board for The Hague Institute for Global Justice, established in The Hague in 2011.
 She also serves as Honorary Chair of the World Justice Project.